Accessibility Tools

 We are mobilizing the public to create a racially just food system.
 We collaborate with regional, national, and international food sovereignty coalitions to advance reparations, establish action platforms, and work on campaigns for farmer survival and dignity.
 Each year, we inspire thousands of community members through speaking at conferences, publishing articles/book chapters, and facilitating workshops for activists to share tangible methods for dismantling racism in the food system and increasing community food sovereignty.

 We uplift radical community care.
-In line with our work to advance healing justice and liberation in the wider community, we commit to an internal team culture that uplifts compassionate communication, ample rest, distributed leadership, fair compensation, and investment in personal and professional development as well as adequate infrastructure to support our team and community’s well being.
+In line with our work to advance healing justice and liberation in the wider community, we commit to an internal team culture that uplifts compassionate communication, ample rest, distributed leadership, fair compensation, and investment in personal and professional development.
+We maintain an organizational infrastructure that is responsive, transparent, and accountable.

 FARM ECOSYSTEM:

-– Maintain soil organic matter at an average of ≥10% for carbon capture.
+– Maintain soil organic matter at an average of ≥10% and perennial cover at 75%+ for carbon capture and soil health.

 SOLIDARITY SHARES:

-– 80% of Solidarity Share members report positive impacts on their health and household economies.
+– Over 80% of Solidarity Share members report positive impacts on their health and household economies.

 FARM-TO-TABLE: